acjay/taggy/README.md

 val longitude = Longitude.fromDouble(44.12345)
 ```

 In a lot of cases, the compiler will let you pass a tagged type where its underlying type is expected, but not always.
-When you need to widen to the underlying type:
+When you need to widen back to the underlying type:

 ```
 val addressAsPlainString = address.untagged // addressAsPlainString: String